-BE Marine Engineering, also known as Bachelor of Engineering Marine Engineering, is a specialized undergraduate course.
-The course duration is 4 years, during which the students get equipped with focusing on design, construction, operation, and maintenance of ships and marine vessels.
+BE in Marine Engineering, also known as Bachelor of Engineering in Marine Engineering, is a specialized undergraduate course.
+The course duration is 4 years, during which the students get equipped with a focus on the design, construction, operation, and maintenance of ships and marine vessels.

 The Eligibility criteria for BE Marine Engineering is that the candidate must have done higher education (10+2) with an aggregate of 60% with core subjects being Physics, Chemistry, & Mathematics.
 Admission to BE Marine Engineering is based on entrance exams like IMU CET.